-- Push the upper meter button or upper button to display the clock. - Push the lower meter button and hold it until both the hour and minute displays blink.

-- Push the lower meter button and hold it until "12h" or "24h" is appeared on the display. - Push the upper meter button to select "12h" or "24h." - Push the lower meter button to select the hour or minute digits. - Push the upper meter button to adjust the hour or minute digits. - To finish the adjustment, push the upper meter button when both the hour and minute digits blink.
+- Push the upper and lower meter buttons and hold them until both the hour and minute displays blink. - Push the lower meter button and hold it until "12h" or "24h" is appeared on the display. - Push the upper meter button to select "12h" or "24h." - Push the lower meter button to select the hour or minute digits. - Push the upper meter button to adjust the hour or minute digits. - To finish the clock adjustment, push the upper meter button when both the hour and minute digits blink.

-- A. Flow when pushing and holding lower meter button

-- B. Flow when pushing lower meter button

-- C. Flow when pushing upper meter button
+- A. Flow when pushing and holding upper and lower meter buttons - B. Flow when pushing lower meter button - C. Flow when pushing upper meter button - D. Flow when pushing and holding lower meter button

-When the battery is disconnected, the clock is reset to 1:00 ("24h" display: 13:00) and starts working again when the battery is connected.
+○ When the battery is disconnected, the clock is reset to 1:00 ("24h" display: 13:00) and starts working again when the battery is connected.